 Bee Nest Removal Cost

-- Depending on the job's complexity, it usually takes a standard nest removal 1 to 3 hours and complex settings 4 to 6 hours.
+• Depending on the job's complexity, it usually takes a standard nest removal 1 to 3 hours and complex settings 4 to 6 hours.

-- A breakdown of the pricing details for bee nest removals
+• A breakdown of the pricing details for bee nest removals.

-- How long the work is likely to take
+• How long the work is likely to take.

 £380

-How Much is Bee Nest Removal?
+How Much Does Bee Nest Removal Cost?

 Honey bee nest removal in the UK can cost between £70 and £700, depending on the size, location, and ease of access.
 Bumblebee nest removal will cost slightly less, ranging between £60 and £140.